macOS (after installing Maestro.app)

 JSON Output

 By default, commands output human-readable formatted text.
-Use --json for machine-parseable JSONL output:
+Use --json for machine-parseable output:

 # Human-readable output (default)